WebEngineering-Univaq/WE_Lecture_Slides/english/HTML_EN.md

 > 063

 ####  Document relationship types

-- **Alternate**: alternative document
-Using the attributes *hreflang*, *media* and *type*, it is possible to define alternatives to the current document based on the language and/or reading device.
-A common example is the *application/rss+xml* type, which connects a web page to its *RSS feed*.

-- **Stylesheet**:  style sheet
-Used to connect a style sheet to the document.
-Attributes *type* and *media* must identify respectively the MIME type of the style sheet (usually *text/css)* and the device for which it is designed.
-If you want to provide alternative style sheets, use the *title* attribute to give a name to the style and use the composite type "alternate stylesheet".

 - **Start, Next, Prev**:   Initial, next, previous document
 Define the initial, next and previous document in the linear sequence the current document belongs to